ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 .. _intro_adhoc:

 *******************************
-Introduction to ad-hoc commands
+Introduction to ad hoc commands
 *******************************

-An Ansible ad-hoc command uses the `/usr/bin/ansible` command-line tool to automate a single task on one or more managed nodes.
-Ad-hoc commands are quick and easy, but they are not reusable.
-So why learn about ad-hoc commands first?
-Ad-hoc commands demonstrate the simplicity and power of Ansible.
+An Ansible ad hoc command uses the `/usr/bin/ansible` command-line tool to automate a single task on one or more managed nodes. ad hoc commands are quick and easy, but they are not reusable.
+So why learn about ad hoc commands first? ad hoc commands demonstrate the simplicity and power of Ansible.
 The concepts you learn here will port over directly to the playbook language.
 Before reading and executing these examples, please read :ref:`intro_inventory`.

 .. contents::
    :local:

-Why use ad-hoc commands?
+Why use ad hoc commands?
 ========================

-Ad-hoc commands are great for tasks you repeat rarely.
+ad hoc commands are great for tasks you repeat rarely.
 For example, if you want to power off all the machines in your lab for Christmas vacation, you could execute a quick one-liner in Ansible without writing a playbook.
-An ad-hoc command looks like this:
+An ad hoc command looks like this:

 .. code-block:: bash